andre-ls/dactory/Field_Specifications/Customers/Phone_Number.md

 - Field Name: Phone Number
 - Parent Table: Customer
 - Shared By:
 - Description: Phone Number of the Customer.
-It should be used to make contact via Phone Calls and SMS's to inform the Customer about their orders, promotions and the launch of new Guitars.
+It should be used to make contact via Phone Calls to inform customers about their orders when needed.

 ## Physical Elements